First steps with PrestaShop 1.6

 Create your products and product categories

-This is described in details in the "Managing Products" and "Managing Categories" chapters.
+This is described in details in the "Adding Products and Product Categories" chapter.

 Create your static content